tttor/ctrl-foundation/method/README.md

     * (-) sample inefficiency, because
       * policy gradients are estimated from rollouts the variance is often extreme
       * requires on-policy samples
-* `value-based` (value iteration)
+* `value-based` (aka value iteration)
-  * learned the values of actions and then selected actions based on their estimated action values; (their policies would not even exist without the action-value estimates)
+  * learned the values of actions and then selected actions based on their estimated action values;
+    (their policies would not even exist without the action-value estimates)
   * Bellman equ is fundamental to value fn learning:
     * relates the value of $(s,a)$ to the value os the subsequent $(s', a')$
   * the learning obj is to minimize the Bellman error
     * $L(\theta^Q) = \mathbb{E}[\big( Q(s_t, a_t|\theta^Q) - y_t \big)^2]$,